India’s court set to deliver verdict on temple dispute

 The judges started daily proceedings in August after mediation failed to find a compromise.

-Prime Minister Narendra Modi had promised to build the temple in 2014 elections that brought him to power.
+Modi had promised to build the temple in 2014 elections that brought him to power.
 But he later decided to wait for the court verdict despite pressure from millions of Hindu hard-liners who asked his government to bring legislation to build the temple.